gruntwork-io/fetch/README.md

 # fetch

-fetch will download a specific release of a GitHub repo subject to the [Semantic Versioning](http://semver.org/) constraints you impose.
+fetch will download a file or folder from a specific tag of a GitHub repo, subject to the [Semantic Versioning](http://semver.org/) constraints you impose.

-It is well-suited to downloading the latest version of a file or set of files published in a GitHub repo such that you get the latest non-breaking-change version.
+It is well-suited to downloading the latest version of a file or folder published in a GitHub repo such that you get the latest non-breaking-change version.
 Basically, it's like a package manager, but for arbitrary GitHub repos.

 ## Motivation